42thlab/arkis-docs/README.md

 You can run the documentation server on another port of your Docker host by specifying the environment variable `PORT` (default: `8000`).

+To deploy the application on [GitHub Pages](https://pages.github.com/):

+    make deploy

+>Caution: You need push access to the targeted repository to deploy this documentation.
+The path `$HOME/.ssh` is mounted inside the container with a volume for that purpose.

 ## Contributing

 See the contributing [guidelines](/contributing).